Degrassi Junior High season 1: International

 In the United States, the Public Broadcasting Service (PBS) debuted the series on September 26, 1987, airing at 7:00pm on Saturdays.
 It debuted on WNET in New York City four days earlier, on September 22, airing at 6:00pm on Tuesdays.
 Both the first and second seasons were combined into one 26-episode season for the American market.
 In the United Kingdom, the show debuted BBC One at 5:05pm on April 5, 1988, airing on Wednesdays.
 However, several of its episodes, including "It's Late" (in which Spike finds out she is pregnant) and "Rumour Has It" (in which Caitlin questions her sexuality) were not aired on BBC One after parents allegedly complained that their content was "too strong" for children, and were instead aired at a 6pm timeslot on the BBC Two's DEF II programming strand.
-Ultimately, the second and third seasons were not aired in the United Kingdom, although actress Amanda Stepto would make promotional appearances in the UK in 1988 to promote the home video releases of the banned episodes.
+Ultimately, the second and third seasons were not aired in the United Kingdom, although actress Amanda Stepto would make promotional appearances in the UK in 1988 to promote the home video releases of the initially withheld episodes.
 In Australia, the first season debuted on ABC TV on 8 February 1988, as part of The Afternoon Show hosted by James Valentine, where it aired on Mondays at 5:00pm.